-Carrying four panniers and a bar bag, all bulging with vital and not so vital equipment, plus lots of tasty vegan food for around two plus days, stuffed into every available corner, was hardly conducive to making quick easy journeys.
-Still, there is only myself to blame for wanting a few comforts and decent nutritious food.
-In fact a lot of time on the bike, was spent thinking about where my next meal was coming from.
+Carrying four panniers and a bar bag, all bulging with vital and not so vital equipment, plus lots of tasty vegan food for around two-plus days, stuffed into every available corner, was hardly conducive to making quick easy journeys.
+Still, there is only me to blame for wanting a few comforts and decent nutritious food.
+In fact, a lot of time on the bike, was spent thinking about where my next meal was coming from.
 Often very much reduced to human basic survival instincts, finding food, water and shelter.

 Nevertheless drained, dusty and tired, after only twelve kilometres in almost two hours, suddenly into view came the reservoir, basking at 1000 metres, azure blue and filled with sky.
 A true reward!

-Packing the bike a panniers released a familiar tingle of pleasure in the self-sufficiency of cycling in wild places, a feeling I will never tire of.
-Slowly pedaling along the lake shore, soaking up the clear air and vast sky, my mind wandered into the well-known Lord of the Rings cinematic trilogy.
+Packing the bike panniers released a familiar tingle of pleasure in the self-sufficiency of cycling in wild places, a feeling I will never tire of.
+Slowly pedalling along the lakeshore, soaking up the clear air and vast sky, my mind wandered into the well-known Lord of the Rings cinematic trilogy.
 Some of the scenes were filmed here close to the dam amongst the haunting black schist.
 Suddenly, my train of thought was interrupted by the sight of a small L shaped dwelling nestling on the water’s edge, a small figure standing outside waved in a friendly fashion.
 Checking backwards, yes the greeting was definitely intended for me!
-On arrival at the doorstep I swallowed hard, and fought the urge to stare.
+On arrival at the doorstep, I swallowed hard and fought the urge to stare.
 A Hobbit!

 Here was a talented maverick fisherman of the Chatham Isles, twenty-five years of his life spent wild fishing for a living, and then onto early retirement in New Zealand.